-3. Pension Plans (Continued)
+3. Pension Plans

+A. Defined Benefit Plans (Continued)

-B. Funding Policy
+Funding Policy

 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
 Rates for employer and employee contributions are set by Minn.
 Stat. ch.
 353. These statutes are established and amended by the State Legislature.
 PACT makes annual contributions to the pension plans equal to the amount required by state statutes.
-General Employees Retirement Fund Basic Plan members and Coordinated Plan members are required to contribute 9.10 and 6.25 percent, respectively, of their annual covered salary.
+General Employees Retirement Fund Coordinated Plan members were required to contribute 6.25 percent of their annual covered salary in 2014.

-PACT is required to contribute the following percentages of annual covered payroll in 2013:
+In 2014, PACT is required to contribute the following percentages of annual covered payroll:

-General Employees Retirement Fund
+General Employees Retirement Fund Coordinated Plan members 7.25

-Basic Plan members

-Coordinated Plan members

-PACT's contributions for the years ending December 31, 2013, 2012, and 2011, for the General Employees Retirement Fund were \$80,010, \$86,130, and \$85,886, respectively, equal to the contractually required contributions for each year as set by state statute.
+PACT contributions for the years ending December 31, 2014, 2013, and 2012, for the General Employees Retirement Fund were:

+These contribution amounts are equal to the contractually required contributions for each year as set by state statute.
+Contribution rates increased on January 1, 2015, in the General Employees Retirement Fund Coordinated Plan (6.50 percent for members and 7.50 percent for employees).